How Therapists Can Avoid Catching Clients’ Anxiety

 Sign up for a free 30 day trial of SimplePractice

-4. Identify and Act on the Value Under the Worry
+4. Identify and act on the value under the worry

-Anxiety highlights what matters to us.
 Let’s say you spend all day talking to couples or individuals who are dissatisfied in their relationships or experiencing conflict.
 It’s easy to imagine how this could shape your outlook for your partnership or the likelihood of finding a compatible partner.

 Under this worry about relationship strength is a value: connection, trust, commitment, or love are possibilities.